Cronxy/miwu2696-tracker/README.md

 The right section, labelled "Viewing ALBUM LIST", allows to view the existing digital music collection in a list form.
 User should be able to view the album item in short/long versions using the ‘View more/less’ button. <br>

 *__Responsive Design:__ Throughout the experience, the website adjusts accordingly to the screen size, providing a consistent and enjoyable user experience as the grid-based design. <br><br>
+- For screens with a maximum width of 600px (smartphones mainly), changing some padding and font sizes, and changes flex-direction of the album card to column for a better mobile view.

+- For screens with a width between 601px and 1024px (like tablets), adapting the half-width class and input label padding for a better appearance.

 ## Coding development for DECO2017 prototype